Contrasting Enthusiast Gaming (EGLX) and Its Rivals

 |2.45

-Enthusiast Gaming presently has a consensus target price of $8.00, indicating a potential upside of 222.58%.
-As a group, “Amusement & recreation services” companies have a potential upside of 50.05%.
-Given Enthusiast Gaming’s stronger consensus rating and higher possible upside, research analysts plainly believe Enthusiast Gaming is more favorable than its competitors.
+Enthusiast Gaming currently has a consensus price target of $8.00, indicating a potential upside of 221.29%.
+As a group, “Amusement & recreation services” companies have a potential upside of 50.76%.
+Given Enthusiast Gaming’s stronger consensus rating and higher probable upside, equities analysts clearly believe Enthusiast Gaming is more favorable than its competitors.

 Enthusiast Gaming Holdings Inc. engages in the media, content, entertainment, and esports businesses the United States, Canada, and internationally.
 The company operates an online network of approximately 100 gaming related websites; owns and operates Enthusiast Gaming Live Expo, a video-gaming expo; provides management and support services to players involved in professional gaming; owns and manages esports teams, which cover games comprising Call of Duty, Madden NFL, Fortnite, Overwatch, Super Smash Bros., Rocket League, and Valorant; and produces and programs approximately 30 weekly shows across AVOD and OTT channels, and represents approximately 500 gaming influencers in YouTube and Twitch.
 It also operates Luminosity Gaming, an eSports franchise; and hosts other gaming events.
 The company is headquartered in Toronto, Canada.